pcmichaud/micro/source/invest.rst

 In the lab, lots will prefer L1 to L2 and then L4 to L3.
 But this is a violation of expected utility for any prior someone might have about the proportion of white and black balls (you can verify this easily).
 Both L1 and L4 have no ambiguity regarding payoffs while both L2 and L3 do.
 Hence, subjects exhibit ambiguity aversion.

 One way to account for ambiguity aversion is to consider so-called multiple-prior models (Gilboa and Schmeider, 1989).
 In such models, agents are not sure what the distribution of risk is.
 For each state :math:`s` the probability could take :math:`M` possible values, :math:`P^m = {p_s^m}_{m=1,...,M}`.
 They attach a probability :math:`q_m` that each distribution is the correct one.
 Under expected utility, this uncertainty does not matter because this is nothing else than a compound lottery and expected utility is linear in the probabilities.
-Hence, this just leads to a different weighting of the same final utilities in each states of the world.
+Hence, this just leads to a different weighting of the same final utilities in each state of the world.
 Hence, choices should still respect axioms of expected utility.
 An extreme form of ambiguity aversion preferences takes the form,

 .. math::